 Revenue is recognized upon the passage of title, which generally is at the time of shipment, except for certain customers for which it occurs when the products reach their destination.
-Accounts receivable, net of applicable allowances, is recorded when goods are shipped.
+Accounts receivable, net of applicable allowances, is recorded when revenue is recorded.

 The Company sells to a large number of OEMs and distributors who service the aftermarket.
 The Company's credit risk associated with accounts receivable is minimized due to its customer base and wide geographic dispersion.
 The Company performs ongoing credit evaluations of its customers' financial condition and generally does not require collateral or charge interest on outstanding amounts.
-The Company had no concentrations of credit risk with any one customer greater than 5% and 4% of accounts receivables at March 31, 2012 and April 2, 2011, respectively.
+The Company had no concentrations of credit risk with any one customer greater than 4% and 5% of accounts receivables at March 30, 2013 and March 31, 2012, respectively.